themattman18/BuildingRDM/README.md

 ## Intro

 As you may have found out, the documentation for building the Redis Desktop Manager isn't great.
-These instructions will (hopefully) allow you to build the project from source and distribute it to your team members.
+This will (hopefully) allow you to build the project from source and distribute it to your team members.

-These directions work for the 2019.5 version of the Redis Desktop Manager These directions are for building and installing RDM on Windows
+These directions work for the 2019.5 version of the Redis Desktop Manager and are for building and installing RDM on Windows

 ## Step 1 - RDM documentation
 Follow the directions located [here.](http://docs.redisdesktop.com/en/latest/install/#build-from-source)

 If you can't get a successful build following these directions then there isn't any point in continuing on to the next step.

-You can use the [editor on GitHub](https://github.com/themattman18/BuildingRDM/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.